 The Silo Art Trail is planned to be 200km long and lies within the Wimmera Mallee Region.
 A large, flat region in the North West of Victoria, that is regarded as the agricultural heart of Victoria.
 A significant proportion of the world’s wheat and barley is produced in the Wimmera, as evidenced by the silo’s dominating the landscape of every town small and large.

 We drove up from Melbourne the day after Boxing Day, staying overnight in Horsham, so as to be near the start of the Silo Art Trail.
 Weather in Melbourne had been somewhat erratic with a scorching hot christmas day and a mild and wet Boxing Day.
 Driving up we had rain on and off all day, but still pleasant temps.
 Grey skies are not my favourite photographic background though and we had our fingers crossed we would get blue skies the further north we drove.

 We woke to more grey skies and rain the following day…weather forecast was rain and high winds.
 Loading up the car in the rain as we booked out it looked like we were going to have a wasted trip.
-I wanted blue skies!
+I wanted fields of yellow grass and blue skies!
 Leaving Horsham we passed through Dooen and to Jung and stopped briefly to shoot the silos.
 Our goal was to shoot as many silo’s as possible…

 Just after leaving Dooen the heavens opened…we were out in the rain photographing train tracks and silos, attracting confused looks from cars driving past….

 From Dooen we drove to Jung….tiny little town with a population of 246 and just 18 km north-east of Horsham.
 The name came from the Parish of Jung Jung, derived from an Aboriginal expression of uncertain meaning but ingloriously recorded in some places as meaning a big mess